wzhings/academic-kickstart/content/tutorial/PRML_Ch1_Eq1_90.md

 block: \\[ \\]
 -->

-### Section 1.5.5 in Pattern Recognition and Machine Learning (PRML)
+## Section 1.5.5, ***PRML***
 In this note, I will show the derivation procedure of the equation of 1.90 step by step.
-Before we start, I want to claim that the version of the textbook are 2006 version.
+Before we start, I have to claim that the version of the textbook I am reading is the 2006 version.
 The Eq.
 1.90 is list on Page 47.

 From Page 46 we know, the expected loss can be written as